backdrop-ops/backdropcms.org/config/README.md

    Perform a `git checkout` on any changes you do **not** want to deploy.

-5. Commit the config changes.
+5. Commit the config changes in `staging`.

 6. Push your changes, create a PR, etc.